 EVA yoga mats have a foam-like texture.
 This means that they will be lightweight and affordable.
 Additionally, the more popular options are rather thick, making them great for providing cushioning for your joints.
 However, one key drawback is that an EVA yoga mat may not be very longlasting.

 Pro: Many yoga practitioners may like the fact that it is lightweight, meaning that it will be very easy to travel with.
 For example, the Adidas EVA mat mentioned above weighs just 0.5 Kilograms.
+And thanks to their kushioning, if you practice on a bare floor or a wood or laminate floor and you have a restorative or yin practice, this yoga mat serves well.

 To put this into perspective, the PVC Manduka Pro mentioned above weighs almost 7 times more at 3.4 kilograms!